xaviablaza/xaviablaza.com/README.md

+`master` branch is what is deployed on xaviablaza.com `dev` branch is the development branch for new additions or changes

 Some ideas I'd like to build:
 - Business card app with link redirects that give you push notifications and reminders to follow-up with someone
 - CSAFE, but using stellar to manage payments